 Marcus was created using feedback from consumers and seeks to provide a simple and transparent borrowing experience.
-It offers personal, unsecured loans and high-yield savings accounts (1.7% annual percentage yield), and high-yield certificates of deposit (CDs).
-It aims to be a financial resource for people looking to consolidate debt.
+It offers unsecured personal loans up to $40,000 with fixed rates.
+The company aims to be a financial resource for people looking to consolidate debt.
 Since its inception in October 2016, Marcus has lent $1 billion in loans.

 Marcus reports to all three major credit bureaus (Equifax, Experian, and TransUnion).

-Marcus by Goldman Sachs doesn't charge any fees.
+Marcus by Goldman Sachs doesn't charge any fees — no sign-up fee, origination fee, prepayment fee, or late payment fee.

 Early payments received more than 15 days before the due date are counted as extra payments and are first applied to accrued and unpaid interest, then to the outstanding principal.
 The full payment is still due on the assigned date.
 Though these early payments are not applied to the monthly amount due, customers who pay extra payments will pay less interest and therefore have a smaller final payment.